Pinakinzaveri61/FTOGL4/README.md

 # FTOGL4
-Opengl 4.0 port of FTOGL
+FTOGL$ is Opengl 4.0 port of FTOGL.
+Currently it supports outline, polygon and extrude fonts.

 # To compile and run